-The requirements of this test apply in test case 6.5A.3.3 Additional Spectrum Emission Mask for network signalled values NS_02N and NS-24 to all types of E-UTRA UE release 17 and forward of UE category M1 that support statllite access operation.
+The requirements of this test apply in test case 6.5A.3.3 Additional Spectrum Emission Mask for network signalled values NS_02N and NS-24 to all types of E-UTRA UE release 17 and forward of UE category M1 that support satellite access operation.

-The requirements of this test apply in test case 6.5A.4.4 Additional Spurious Emissions for network signalled values NS_02N and NS_24 to all types of E-UTRA UE release 17 and forward of UE category M1 that support statellite access operation.
+The requirements of this test apply in test case 6.5A.4.4 Additional Spurious Emissions for network signalled values NS_02N and NS_24 to all types of E-UTRA UE release 17 and forward of UE category M1 that support satellite access operation.